Overview of the program

 Some additional documents, and in some cases specific forms, are required.
 For more information, please see the page Step 4: Gather the documents needed for the assessment of your application.

-The MA program provides two options:
+The MA program provides three options:

 Compulsory Courses (18 units)